mitmproxy/www/src/content/posts/releases/mitmproxy7/index.md

 {{< figure src="websocket.png" >}}

 Mitmproxy now displays WebSocket messages not only in the event log, but also in a dedicated UI tab!
 There are still UX details to be ironed out, but we're excited to ship a first prototype here.
+While this is only for the console UI via mitmproxy, the web UI via mitmweb is still looking for amazing contributors to get feature parity!

 ### Secure Web Proxy (TLS-over-TLS)